Natural Comfortable Acrylic Dentures

 Like other dentures, the acrylic denture needs to have the same level of care.
 You can clean them with a toothbrush and toothpaste (carefully in a wash basin, with padding in case they are dropped) or with a special denture cleaning agent.
 By ensuring you practice a daily oral health regime, you will break the build up of bacteria and help protect your dentures.

 In most cases dentures are not worn at night, so your soft tissue has some time to breath.
-The denture need to always stay moist at all times, and need to be kept in water over night.
+The denture needs to always stay moist at all times, and needs to be kept in water over night.

 Book you free consultation